emboldagency/embold-wordpress-tweaks/README.md

 email sent out from local.
 4. Disable the XML-RPC functionality.
 5. Remove line breaks from img tags if litespeed cache plugin is active.
-6. Allow searching for posts/pages by slug in the admin panel using the prefix `slug:` before the search term.
+6. Allow searching for posts/pages by slug in the admin panel using the prefix 'slug:' before the search term.
 7. Adds a slug column to the posts/pages tables in the admin panel.
+8. Disables plugin, theme, and file management unless email is our set email.
+Additional emails can be set in the wp-config.
+9. Changes the admin login URL to the value of 'EMBOLD_ADMIN_URL', if set.

 ## To send email on staging/local